This post may contain affiliate links. Please read our privacy policy.

 Beef, Black Bean and Jalapeno Chili

-This is a very solid, classic beef and bean chili.
-No fancy footwork, no fancy ingredients, just the kind of chili my family is very happy to see on the table on a Winter night.
-Also the kind that would make an excellent addition to some nachos.
-I used leftovers with cheddar and Monterey Jack cheese to make some pretty spectaular quesadillas once.
+This is the perfect beef and bean chili with jalapeños for a kick.
+No fancy footwork, no fancy ingredients, just the kind of chili my family is very happy to see on the table on a winter night, served over bowls of hot rice.
+Also, the kind that would make an excellent addition to some nachos or a great filling for quesadillas with some handfuls of shredded cheese.
+I used leftovers with cheddar and Monterey Jack cheese to make some pretty spectacular quesadillas once.

 Tweet This